 Dr. Iris Berdrow is an associate professor of management at Bentley University, an adjunct instructor at Harvard University Summer School, and has taught in France, Germany, Austria, Scotland and Morocco.
 Her research interests are in global innovation, global alliances, knowledge management, employee competencies and competency based education.
 Iris is published in MIT Sloan Management Review, Strategic Management Journal, Long Range Planning and the Journal of World Business, among others.
 She is coauthor of Bases of Competence: Skills for Lifelong Learning and Employability (Evers, Rush & Berdrow, 1998).

-Dr. Steven Duke directs the WISE conference as well as Wake Forest’s cross-cultural engagement program for students.
+Dr. Steven Duke is Executive Director of Global Student/Faculty Development, Research and Risk Management at Wake Forest University.
+He directs the WISE conference as well as Wake Forest’s cross-cultural engagement program for students.
 He also coordinates intercultural and global development initiatives for Wake Forest faculty and staff.
 He serves on Wake Forest’s Overseas Crisis Management Team and is a point-person on risk and crisis management issues for faculty leading study abroad programs.
-A specialist on modern Russia and the Baltic region, he has taught history courses and coordinated international programs at Brigham Young University, the University of Wisconsin-Madison, Virginia Tech, and Wake Forest.
-His book Preparing to Study Abroad: Learning to Cross Cultures is forthcoming from Stylus in December 2013.
+He earned his Ph.D. in Russian history from Indiana University.
+He is the author of Preparing to Study Abroad: Learning to Cross Cultures (Stylus, 2014).

 Dr. Tara Harvey is passionate about helping students maximize the intercultural learning opportunities inherent in international education experiences.
 In addition to teaching English abroad, advising international students, and working as an intercultural trainer, Tara has been involved with three different intercultural courses specifically designed for study abroad participants.
-Having earned her Ph.D. in Comparative and International Development Education from the University of Minnesota, Tara is now Manager of Intercultural Learning and Curriculum Development at CIEE.
+Having earned her PhD in Comparative and International Development Education from the University of Minnesota, Tara is now Manager of Intercultural Learning and Curriculum Development at CIEE.

 Dr. Bruce La Brack, Professor Emeritus, School of International Studies, University of the Pacific, Stockton, California, created Pacific’s innovative and integrated cross-cultural training programs to support international educational exchange.
 He is the primary author/editor of “What’s Up With Culture?” http://www2.pacific.edu/sis/culture/, a free Internet resource for preparing U.S. American study abroad students.
 In 2012, he was presented the Teaching, Learning, and Scholarship Award for Innovative Research & Scholarship in Internationalization, by NAFSA: Association of International Educators.

-Dr. Ananda Mitra is a Professor in the Department of Communication.
+Dr. Ananda Mitra is a Professor in the Department of Communication at Wake Forest University.
 He designed and directed Wake Forest’s summer study abroad program in India, which began in 2010.
 He teaches courses on communication and electronic media and specializes in survey research.
 He has also taught and conducted research on various communication and cultural issues in India.
 His recent publications have focused on the impact of new technologies on global communication and culture.
 He holds a doctorate in speech communication from the University of Illinois at Urbana-Champaign.

 Dr. Kacy Peckenpaugh is Assistant Professor of German and French at Weber State University in Ogden, UT.
 Her dissertation, completed at the University of Arizona in April, 2013, was entitled, “Becoming Transcultural: Maximizing Study Abroad” and was based on a course that served as a forum for students to develop intercultural competence pre- and post-study abroad.
 Her research interests include fostering intercultural competence and intercultural learning through medieval texts and in the language classroom.